Siamian/STM32-F1/Smokehouse_thermometer/Readme.md

 # Smokehouse thermometer  (in progress...)

 # Brief
 The purpose of this project is to create a thermometer for the smokehouse.
-The temperature is measured by the 3x DS18B20 sensors and then displayed on the 2x16 LCD display.
+The temperature is measured by the 3x DS18B20 (1-wire) sensors and then displayed on the 2x16 LCD display (I2C).

 # Software development
 To develop firmware for this project following tools were used: